 There is one exam in the summer.
 You will answer questions on recorded examples from the following Areas of Study: Instrumental music 1700 - 1820, Vocal Music (including classical and popular styles), Music for Stage and Screen, Fusions.
-Each Area of Study includes two set works, which we will study and analyse during the course of the year.
-We will also learn how to approach different styles of exam question, and will study practice questions.
+Each Area of Study includes two set works, which were introduced in Year 10.
+We will revisit each set work during the year, to revise and add greater depth to your knowledge, as well as to practise different types of exam question.

 The other two elements consist of course work: